ChangelogBook a demoSign up

 Toggle multiple join keys

-Merge columns
+Merge columns across models

 Merge columns let you surface fields from a parent model into a related or event model, so marketers can filter on those fields without switching models.